Size and weight is a big decision factor when you are trying to find the ideal camera for your needs.

 LCD Screen Size and Features

-Ricoh WG-6 and Olympus E-M5 II's LCD screens has the same diagonal size of 3.00".
+Ricoh WG-6 and Olympus E-M5 II's LCD screens have the same diagonal size of 3.00 inches.

 On the other hand, Olympus E-M5 II sports a